 Definition, Etiology, PathogenesisTop

-Thrombotic thrombocytopenic purpura (TTP) is a thrombotic microangiopathy with thrombocytopenia caused by the formation of intravascular platelet aggregates, which develop due to endothelial injury and the presence of ultra large von Willebrand factor (vWF) molecules in plasma (in healthy persons these are degraded by a plasma metalloproteinase: ADAMTS-13 [vWF-cleaving protease]).
-Hemolytic anemia and schistocytes result from red blood cell damage related to platelet aggregates in microcirculation.
+Thrombotic thrombocytopenic purpura (TTP) is a thrombotic microangiopathy characterized by thrombocytopenia, schistocytic anemia, neurologic impairment, renal impairment, and fever.
+Not all 5 signs need to be present; the presence of thrombocytopenia and schistocytic anemia only is sufficient for the diagnosis.
+Thrombocytopenia is caused by the formation of intravascular platelet aggregates, which develop due to endothelial injury and the presence of ultra large von Willebrand factor (vWF) molecules in plasma (in healthy persons vWF is degraded by the plasma metalloproteinase ADAMTS-13 [vWF-cleaving protease]).
+Hemolytic anemia and schistocytes result from red blood cell damage related to platelet aggregates in the microcirculation.

-Chronic TTP is associated with an inherited ADAMTS-13 deficiency, while acute TTP can be caused by autoantibodies to ADAMTS-13.
-In some patients, particularly those with a history of organ transplantation, the etiology is unknown (ADAMTS-13 levels are normal).
-TTP may also develop in patients with bacterial infections; HIV infection; in the course of treatment with various drugs, including calcineurin inhibitors, quinine, interferon α, ticlopidine, clopidogrel, simvastatin, trimethoprim, gemcitabine, and bleomycin; in pregnancy; or in patients with cancer.
+Acquired TTP can be caused by autoantibodies to ADAMTS-13 and ADAMTS-13 deficiency.
+In some patients, particularly those with a history of organ transplantation, ADAMTS-13 levels may be normal.
+TTP may also develop in patients with bacterial infections; HIV infection; in the course of treatment with various drugs, including calcineurin inhibitors, quinine, interferon alpha, ticlopidine, clopidogrel, simvastatin, trimethoprim, gemcitabine, and bleomycin; in pregnancy; or in patients with cancer.
 Platelet aggregates present in microcirculation cause hemolytic anemia with schistocytes in peripheral blood smears and features of ischemia of various organs and systems, most frequently the central nervous system.
 Thrombi form in capillaries and arterioles in all organs, with particularly extensive involvement of the vessels of the brain, heart, kidneys, pancreas, and adrenal glands.